Spoonunit/Kart-Club/Ellough Park/README.md

 ## Video

-Go Pros are go at Ellough.
-Here's a [video](https://www.youtube.com/watch?v=bN9HLw7i2DU) to give you a feel for the track.
+Go Pros are no-go at Ellough.
+Here's a [video](https://www.youtube.com/watch?v=bN9HLw7i2DU) to give you a feel for the track though.

 ## Driving Tips